LIXINGHUI17/Stocks-Analysis/README.md

 # Summary
 ## There is a detailed statement on the advantages and disadvantages of refactoring code in general.
+### Advantages:
+  Easy to find error
+  Make our code cleaner and more organizaed

+### Disadvantages:
+  Refactoring process can affect the testing outcomes.

 ## There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script.
+### Advantages:
+  Clearly organized, easy to find the code we need

+### Disadvantages:
+  Code might be duplicated
+  Use more time and memory to run code